gyeon/flatiron_assessment/object_relations/notes.md

 many to many:
 restaurants - customers

-has one:
+belongs to:
 reviews -> restaurant
 reviews -> customer

 has many:
 customer -> reviews

+has many through:
-restaurant -> reviews
+restaurant has many reviews THROUGH customers